 Cabo de Gata’s Best snorkelling spot – Los Escullos beach

 Most of the beaches and waters in Cabo de Gata offer fantastic snorkelling.
-There are underwater rock formations just next to Los Escullos beach as well as caves which are particularly beautiful.
+There are underwater rock formations just next to Los Escullos beach as well as particularly beautiful caves.

 The deepwater allows dive boats to get in close for scuba diving.
 Snorkelling, it’s an easy enough spot to get to, with a little walk and a short swim.
 You snorkel over layered rocky platforms, with huge drops between the platforms.
 The water can get very deep very quickly and you need to be a very confident swimmer to snorkel in this area.

 Best places to eat in the Cabo de Gata

 This area can be quite expensive to eat out in.
 The villages beside the beaches can be overpriced.
 Cabo de Gata can be expensive to eat out.
 The more popular villages, particularly the ones next to the beach can be overpriced.

 San Jose in the middle of the park is a lovely place to while away some hours with tapa and Spanish wine.
 You can find lots of little restaurants with great seafood and paella as well.